 As his teeth became worse, the more frightened he became of the dentist and thus took no action to rectify the problem sooner.

 Dr James Russell who oversaw the reconstruction of James’s smile highlights that his gums were in relatively good shape and there was not all that much sign of gum disease, but there was severe decay.
-The teeth were caked in lots of plaque and tartar that had build up over the years.
+The teeth were caked in lots of plaque and tartar that had built up over the years.

 After a thorough cleaning, CT scan and examination it was determined that James was actually suitable for dental implants.